 PlanSource helps employees make the right choices with plan comparison tools and personalized plan recommendations that take into account employee preferences, expected usage and estimated cost.

 Benefits are a major expense, yet most people spend more time researching a new cell phone than they do their benefits choices!
 This explains why nearly 50% of employees don’t understand their benefits and 30% don’t perceive value in them, according to the International Foundation of Employee Benefits Plans.

-OE was a success.
+Thanks to these easy open enrollment best practices, OE was a raving success.
 Pat yourself on the back and take a beach vacation.
 You deserve it.

 Need Custom Employee Benefit Communications?